AdrianLadia/adrianladia/README.md

-Hey there! 👋
+Hi there! 👋

-I'm a self-taught programmer with 5 years of experience.
-I started learning after college because I felt that in order for our family business to survive, we needed to use the power of the computer.
+I'm a self-taught software engineer with 6 years of experience, driven by the belief that technology can transform businesses.
+After college, I dove into programming to modernize our family business, and I haven’t looked back since.

+Currently, I’m leading the development of a cloud-based accounting system ☁️📊 for our company, enabling real-time insights into business performance 📈.
+This project has sharpened my expertise in MongoDB 🛢️, Flask 🌐, handling concurrent transactions ⚙️, and leading a team of engineers 👨‍💻👩‍💻.

-Currently, I'm working on developing an online shop for Paper Boy Manufacturing 🏭, where we produce various paper products.
-You can check out the website I'm working on here: https://starpack.ph.
-As part of my development journey, I'm learning React JS 🌱 and Firebase 🔥, which I'm super excited about!
-I'm also looking for collaborators 👯 to join me on this project, and I'm seeking help 🤔 with building eCommerce websites.
+Prior to this, I developed an eCommerce platform for Paper Boy Manufacturing 🏭, where we produce a variety of paper products.
+I’m constantly learning, with React JS 🌱 and Firebase 🔥 being my latest tech stacks, and I’m excited about the possibilities they bring.
+I’m also open to collaborating on new projects 👯, especially in the eCommerce space.

-In terms of my programming language knowledge, I'm proficient in Python 🐍 and JavaScript.
-For the GUI, I've used tkinter for Python and React JS for JavaScript.
-I've worked with various databases including SQLite, SQL Server, and Firestore.
-For the backend, I've used Python and Firebase.

-In the past, I have also built Inventory Barcode Systems to help collect data and analyze it to give suggestions on what we should do with the business.
-It's an area that I'm passionate about and enjoy working on.
-If you have any questions about Data Science 💬, feel free to ask me.

-When I'm not working on this project or other programming tasks, I like to de-stress by hanging out with my girlfriend, it helps me relax and recharge.
-Another way I like to unwind is by playing tennis 🎾 and Dota 2 🎮.
+🔑 Key Skills:

+Languages: Python 🐍, JavaScript
+Frameworks: Flask, React JS
+Databases: MongoDB, SQLite, SQL Server, Firestore
+Other: Built custom Inventory Barcode Systems for data-driven decision-making Aside from coding, I’m passionate about data science 💬 and love discussing how we can use data to drive business outcomes.
+In my downtime, you’ll find me playing tennis 🎾, gaming 🎮 (Dota 2), or spending time with my girlfriend to recharge.

-If you're interested in connecting with me or learning more about my work, you can reach me at ladia.adrian@gmail.com 📫.
-Thanks for stopping by!
+Feel free to connect if you’re interested in collaborating, or have any questions.
+You can reach me at ladia.adrian@gmail.com 📫.